 The Society supports academic economists both as researchers and as teachers of economics.
 Research is supported in a number of ways.
 These include:

-The Royal Economic Society has granted funds to the University of Birmingham to provide an Easter Training School for twenty years.
+The Royal Economic Society has granted funds alongside the ESRC to provide Easter Training Schools for many years.
 These schools are intended primarily for advanced postgraduate students doing doctoral research but are also open to members of the teaching and research staff.
-Read more about the RES Training Schools.
+Read more about the RES Easter Schools.

 The Society's Conference Grant Fund is available to members who are presenting a paper, or acting as a principal discussant at a conference; support of up to £500 is available.
 Read more about the Conference Grant Scheme.